When can a TPS holder who failed to re-register during the designated re-registration period apply late?

 What about clients from Nepal or Honduras in light of the announced termination of TPS for those countries?

 DHS announced its decision to terminate TPS for Nepal on May 22, 2018 and for Honduras on June 5, 2018, and the re-registration periods closed, respectively, on July 23, 2018 and August 6, 2018.
 Nepali and Honduran TPS beneficiaries may also cite to uncertainty or confusion resulting from the termination announcements as a “good cause” reason for untimely re-registration, if that was indeed a factor.
-However, there is no specific guidance from USCIS for this community and they are not subject to the Ramos injunction.
-However, a similar lawsuit, Bhattari et al. v.
+USCIS adjudicators will give presumptive weight to whether the delay in filing for re-registration was due in whole or in part to the termination notices.
+A similar lawsuit, Bhattari et al. v.
 Nielsen, was recently filed challenging the TPS terminations for Nepal and Honduras on the same legal grounds as Ramos.
-If the court issues a similar injunction preventing DHS from implementing termination of TPS for Hondurans and Nepalis, then USCIS may provide specific guidance for these beneficiaries.
+On March 12, 2019, the judge in the Bhattari case issued an order linking this case to the Ramos injunction and preventing DHS from implementing termination of TPS for Hondurans and Nepalis.
+DHS is expected to issue a Federal Register Notice to automatically extend TPS and work authorization for current Nepali and Honduran TPS holders, on or before May 10, 2019 for Nepalis and on or before November 21, 2019 for Hondurans.
+Like the auto extensions associated with the Ramos case, Nepali and Honduran TPS holders who successfully re-registered during the last registration period would not be required to take action to receive the automatic extension.

 What forms, fees, and evidence should be included in a late TPS re-registation application?